desdic/greyjoy.nvim/README.md

 },
 ```

-The generic module can substitue current variables
+The generic module can substitute current variables

 | variable | expands to |
 | :--- | :--- |
 | {filename} | current filename |
 | {filepath} | path of current file |
 | {rootdir} | path of root (containing patterns like .git) |

 The above example is only triggered if a file is of type `python` and the filename matches `test.py`